Curriculum

 Establishing the perceptual and technical foundation for advanced study.

 The structural principles that govern how sound works.
-We begin with the forces that shape sound, including perception, amplitude, frequency, phase and room behavior.
-From there, we explore microphones, record chains and the mistakes that most often sabotage clarity.
+We begin with the forces that shape sound—perception, amplitude, frequency, phase, and room behavior.
+From there, we explore microphones, recording chains, and the mistakes that most often sabotage clarity.

 Applied Editing